widderslainte/uod/09_organizations/README.md

 * Forging Guild	- blacksmiths, armorours, and metal crafts

 ## Cultural Organizations
-The Order of the Velvet Glove
+* The Order of the Velvet Glove
-The Knights of the Silver - Founded by nobilty at the height of the Eskla
+* The Knights of the Silver - Founded by nobilty at the height of the Eskla Empire

 ## Criminal Organizations
 * Ontramee - Maetah crime syndicate centered in Imphomonee